jlusa101/retainrOps/README.md

 Cash flow unpredictability

-RetainrFlow solves this by implementing an automated, tone-controlled collections workflow that operates in the background.
+retainrOps solves this by implementing an automated, tone-controlled collections workflow that operates in the background.

 The goal:
 Reduce overdue invoices and improve cash flow within 30 days.